The complete guide to Canada's best online banks for 2023

 With no branches and no ATMs, EQ Bank is accessed entirely through the web and mobile app only – a totally unique model.
 Instead of using personal cheques, a debit card, or an ATM, clients can move money between their Savings Plus Account and linked accounts.

-For those willing to try a new way of banking, the benefit is clear: the Savings Plus Account offers no everyday banking fees, free Interac e-Transfers®, free day-to-day transactions, and a 2.50%* everyday interest rate — which is the best rate by far on our list of online banks.
-You can also earn 5.50% on a 1-year GIC.
+For those willing to try a new way of banking, the benefit is clear: the Savings Plus Account offers no everyday banking fees, free Interac e-Transfers®, free day-to-day transactions, and a 2.50%* everyday interest rate (+0.50% if you direct deposit your pay or set up recurring authorized debits) — which is the best rate by far on our list of online banks.
+You can also earn 5.75% on a 1-year GIC.
 You also can’t ignore that Forbes has ranked EQ Bank as the top bank in Canada for two consecutive years.

 EQ Bank offers the same great everyday rate on its Joint Savings Plus Account.
 TFSA Savings Account (3.00%*) and RSP Savings Account (3.00%*) are options for those looking to tax-shelter their interest income.